 Travelling Reveals Who You Really Are

 There’s no better way to show your partner who you really are and what you stand for than to travel to a new place alone together.
-Constantly being with your partner and spending much more time than you normally would exposes couples to what they like, what they don’t like and how they handle situations.
-The way you deal with things will come to the surface when you’re spending more time with your partner, but this doesn’t necessarily have to be a bad thing.
+Constantly being with your partner would expose couples to how they handle situations.
+The way you deal with things will come to the surface when you’re spending more time with your partner.
 It merely prepares you for a long-term situation with your significant other, especially if your relationship is just in the earlier stages.

 Since you are together most of the time, there is a little space for keeping hiding who you really are.
 There are no facades and you have to appreciate your partner the way he or she is.
 Travelling reveals a lot about a person.
-Whether they like to go to bed quite early, they always tip at restaurants or they so, you’ll find yourself discovering a lot about who you’re within another country.
+You’ll find yourself discovering a lot about who you’re within another country.

 Travelling Opens Up the Door to Romance

-Midnight walks on the beach, wine under the stars, romantic dinners, new places to talk about your relationship – everything about travelling screams romance.
+Midnight walks on the beach, wine under the stars, romantic dinners, new places to talk – everything about travelling screams romance.
 Travelling is extremely pleasurable for couples.
-They’ll be able to spend more time together, time to sit back in the comfortable, familiar silence or indulging in deep conversations revolving around the two.
 Romance goes beyond what we normally watch on cinema screens or read in any book.
 As a travelling couple, you will live the romance out of spontaneity and a state of mind that you could end up taking you anywhere and give you the chance to create new memories.
 It is never about the money but the experience that travelling together could bring.

 For your next holiday, make sure to spend some time with your partner doing things that spark romance.
 Treat yourself to a change of sights and things that spark your senses in new ways.
 A stop at a spa, a candlelight dinner or a walk past a well-loved attraction is something your partner will find difficulty saying no to.